jsbin/jsbin/lib/email/README.md

 ## `sendEmail`

 This function returns a promise, which you can use to check for the success or error of the email being sent.
-This function takes an object which you can create yourself but it is reccomended that you pass it the return value of a call to `createEmail`
+This function takes an object which you can create yourself but it is recommended that you pass it the return value of a call to `createEmail`

 # Email